| New

 Auckland Town Hall - New Zealand

-with Auckland Symphony Orchestra - Gary Daverne, Conductor (pictured below)
+Auckland Symphony Orchestra - Gary Daverne, Conductor (pictured

 Kevin Friedrich - Accordion Soloist